-Annual Report Pursuant to Section Ended September 30, 2021 on 13 or 15(d) of the Securities 1 Exchange Act of 1934 for the Fiscal Year OR ☐ Transition Report Pursuant to Se ection 13 or 15(d) of the Securiti Commission file number 001-13 ECHNOLOGIES act Name of Registrant as Specified in 1 CORPORATION Its Charter) Texas (State or Other Jurisdiction of Incorporation or Organization 76-0447780 (I.R.S.
-Employer Identification No.) 7007 Pinemont Drive Houston, Texas 77040-6601 (Address of Principal Executive Offic es) (713) 986-4444 gistrant's telephone number, including • rities Registered pursuant to Section 12(b Title of Each Class Common Stock Trading Symbol(s) GEOS Name of Each Exchange on Which Registered The NASDAQ Global Select Market Indicate by check mark whether the Registrant required to file reports pursuant to Section (1) has filed all reports required to be finch shorter period that the Registrant was Rule 405 of the Securities Act.
-Yes \(\subseteq \) No \(\subseteq \) n 13 or Section 15(d) of the Act.
-Yes \(\supseteq \) No \(\subseteq \) led by Section 13 or 15(d) of the Securities Exchange Acts required to file such reports), and (2) has been subject to active Data File required to be submitted pursuant to Rule or such shorter period that the Registrant was required to e definitions of "large accelerated filer lerated filer, a non-accelerated filer, a smaller reporting ", "accelerated filer", "smaller reporting company", and Large accelerated filer \square Accelerated filer \square Non-accelerated filer ⊠ Smalle er reporting company 🗵 Emerging growth company 🗆 If an emerging growth company, indicate by clany new or revised financial accounting standards at to use the extended transition period for complying with Exchange Act. \square o its management's assessment of the effectiveness of its 5 U.S.C.
-7262(b)) by the registered public accounting firm Indicate by check mark whether the registrant i s a shell company (as defined in Rule 12b o-2 of the Exchange Act).
-Yes □ No ⊠ t's Common Stock held by non-affiliates close of business on October 31, 2021.
-As of March 31, was approximately \$118 million (based upon the closing CUMENTS INCORPORATED BY RE FERENCE Portions of the definitive provi statement for the E Pegistrant's 2022 Annual Meeting of Stoc ekhalders are incorporated by reference into Part III of this report.
+Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 for the Fiscal Year Ended September 30, 2021

+OR

+Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+Commission file number 001-13601

+GEOSPACE TECHNOLOGIES CORPORATION

+(Exact Name of Registrant as Specified in Its Charter)

+Texas (State or Other Jurisdiction of Incorporation or Organization) 76-0447780 (I.R.S.
+Employer Identification No.)

+7007 Pinemont Drive Houston, Texas 77040-6601 (Address of Principal Executive Offices)

+(Registrant's telephone number, including area code)

+Securities Registered pursuant to Section 12(b) of the Act:

+Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock GEOS The NASDAQ Global Select Market Secur ities Registered pursuant to Section 12(g) of t the Act: NONE

+Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🖂

+Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer 🗆 Accelerated filer 🖾 Non-accelerated filer 🖾 Smaller reporting company 🖾 Emerging growth company 🗆

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+There were 12,917,574 shares of the Registrant's Common Stock outstanding as of the close of business on October 31, 2021.
+As of March 31, 2021, the aggregate market value of the Registrant's Common Stock held by non-affiliates was approximately \$118 million (based upon the closing price of \$9.12 on March 31, 2021, as reported by The NASDAQ Global Select Market).

+DOCUMENTS INCORPORATED BY REFERENCE

+Portions of the definitive proxy statement for the Registrant's 2022 Annual Meeting of Stockholders are incorporated by reference into Part III of this report.